podverse/podverse-ops/CONTRIBUTING.md

 make local_up_manticore_server

 # initialize the manticore indexes
 # this only needs to run once, the first time
+# NOTE!
+After this initial indexing completes, you will need to restart
+# the manticore container so that it uses the index.
 make local_manticore_indexes_init

 # update / rotate the manticore indexes